alexiskaldany/Peshitta/README.md

 # Peshitta
-Markdown Version of NSRV, annotated by Alexis Kaldany
+Markdown Version of NRSV, annotated by Alexis Kaldany

 All bullit point remarks and bolded verses were done by me.